Search This Blog

 There was some kind of breach in the firewall, programs that weren't supposed to interact with one another had suddenly been interconnected.

-There was something about Ella that sparked a thought in Milvago, something he hadn't encountered Before.
-A door deep within had opened and simple logic was not enough to explain this strange algorhitm.
+There was something about Ella that sparked a thought in Milvago, something he hadn't encountered before.
+A door deep within had opened and simple logic was not enough to explain this strange algorithm.

 A few weeks passed by at the office and he recognized how different he was from the other colleagues working there.
 They never asked him to have coffee together and others thought that it was strange that he never ate lunch while sitting alone at the table in the lunch area.